mohamad-samir/what-happens-when/README.rst

 TLS handshake
 -------------
-* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+* **ClientHello Message**: The client computer initiates the TLS handshake by sending a "ClientHello" message to the server.
+This message includes the client's supported TLS version, a list of cipher algorithms, and available compression methods.

-* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
-The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+* **ServerHello Message**: In response, the server sends a "ServerHello" message to the client.
+This message contains the chosen TLS version, the selected cipher suite, preferred compression methods, and the server's public certificate signed by a trusted Certificate Authority (CA).
+This certificate contains a public key that will be used for encrypting further communication until a symmetric key is established.

-* The client verifies the server digital certificate against its list of trusted CAs.
-If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
-These random bytes can be used to determine the symmetric key.
+* **Certificate Verification**: The client verifies the authenticity of the server's digital certificate by checking it against a list of trusted CAs.
+If trust is established, the client generates a sequence of pseudo-random bytes and encrypts them using the server's public key.
+These random bytes will be used to derive the symmetric key.

-* The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.
+* **Symmetric Key Exchange**: The server decrypts the encrypted random bytes using its private key, obtaining the same sequence of random bytes.
+Both the client and server now have the same random bytes and can use them to derive the symmetric master key.

-* The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.
+* **Client's "Finished" Message**: The client sends a "Finished" message to the server.
+This message includes a hash of all the transmitted data up to this point, and it is encrypted with the symmetric key.

-* The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
-If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.
+* **Server's "Finished" Message**: The server generates its own hash of the transmitted data and decrypts the "Finished" message received from the client.
+It verifies that the received hash matches its own.
+If the match is successful, the server sends its own "Finished" message back to the client, also encrypted with the symmetric key.

-* From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.
+* **Secure Data Exchange**: With the successful exchange of "Finished" messages and verification, the TLS session is established.
+All further application data (e.g., HTTP) is transmitted securely, encrypted with the agreed-upon symmetric key.

 If a packet is dropped
 ----------------------